hslu-ige-laes/lora-devices-ttn/docs/sensors/seeedstudio-sensecap-s2102.md

 ## Adding the Device to TTN
 - Configure the device via Bluetooth with the `SenseCAP Mate App`.
 [See User Guide chapter 5.2 for details](https://github.com/hslu-ige-laes/lora-devices-ttn/raw/master/docs/sensors/seeedstudio-sensecap-s2103_03.pdf)
+  -> you don't have to create an account, simply click `Skip` on top right
 - Copy the `JoinEUI`, `App EUI` and the `DevEUI` and send it from the smartphone via E-Mail to your computer.
 - Before a device can communicate via "The Things Network" we have to add it to an application.<br>